rwdavies/QUILT/README_QUILT-HLA.md

 tar -xzvf
 ```

-Next, download some example bam data
+Download some example bams
 ```
 wget something
 tar -xzvf
 ```

-Now, HLA imputation for a particular region (here A) can be done as follows
+HLA imputation for a particular region (here A) can be done as follows
 ```
 HLA_GENE="A"
 ./QUILT_HLA.R \